nf-core/genomeassembler/docs/output.md

 ### Annotations

-If a reference is provided, and annotation liftover is desired, liftoff will lift-over annotations at each stage of the assembly.
+If a reference is provided, and annotation liftover is desired, the pipeline will lift-over annotations at each stage of the assembly.
+[liftoff](https://github.com/agshumate/Liftoff) performs lift-over of annotations from a closely related species / individual.

 <details markdown="1">
 <summary>Output files</summary>